-As we have mentioned, the SI has been used for a lot of mathematical problems, and also for GCP solution.
+As we have mentioned, the SI has been applied to the solution of a lot of mathematical problems, including GCP solution.
 The ACO and PSO approaches are the most used, relegating other SI algorithms, such as the flocking behaviors, to the background.

-The first work that we find using ants to GCP solving is [110] where the ants are used to perform the coloring of a graph.
-We can see a survey of ACO applications in [111].
-An algorithm using a chaotic ant colony is proposed in [112].
-Borkar[17] introduces an incremental learning component.
-Lu[113] introduces a memetic algorithm for graph coloring also using ants.
-Dowsland [114] have improve the classical ACO algorithm.
-Another ant based algorithm appears in Bui [115].
+The first work that we find using ants to GCP solving is [25] where the ants are used to perform the coloring of a graph.
+We can see a survey of ACO applications in [55].
+An algorithm using a chaotic ant colony is proposed in [51].
+Borkar[9] introduces an incremental learning component.
+Lu[84] introduces a memetic algorithm for graph coloring also using ants.
+Dowsland [34] have improve the classical ACO algorithm.
+Another ant based algorithm appears in Bui [15].

-The PSO has been used in Cui [116] where a modified PSO using disturbances is used, obtaining better results than standard PSO in planar graphs.
-Hsu [117] adding a modified turbulence to previous PSO, obtained better results in 4 colorable graphs solving them efficiently and accurately.
+The PSO has been used in Cui [28] for GCP where a modified PSO using disturbances is used, obtaining better results than standard PSO in planar graphs.
+Hsu [61] adding a modified turbulence to previous PSO, obtained better results in 4-colorable graphs solving them efficiently and accurately.

-The use of basic SI have been forgotten, but SI is enough to solve the GCP.
-We demonstrate in Graña [118] that SI can color graphs.
-Adding the gravitational law and a method for escaping from local optimum we build a competitive algorithm based in SI [119, 120].

-Into the SI category we can present agent based algorithm like Xie[121], but there are no more references.
+The use of flocking behavior SI has been forgotten, but SI is powerful enough to solve the GCP.
+We demonstrate [53] that SI can color graphs.
+Adding the gravitational law and a method for escaping from local optimum we build a competitive algorithm based in flocking SI [116, 115].
+In the SI category we can include agent based algorithm like [140], but there are no more references.